ridercoach/rsna2018/README.md

 shown above, but the script that converts the Darknet output to the submission file looks for it to be formatted this way.

-#### Batch Size and Subdivisions
+#### _Batch Size and Subdivisions_

 Two other parameters you should be aware of, in rsna.cfg near the top of the file, are "batch" and "subdivisions".
-The values often used for these are 64 and 8, respectively (especially if you have at least one GPU), but when you first start to try training the network, you might want to set them both to 1 (as you can see in the commented lines in the file), to lessen the chances of running up against system limitations.
+The values often used for these (especially if you have at least one GPU) are
+64 and 8, respectively, but when
+you first start to try training the network, you might want to set them both to 1 (as you can see in the commented lines in the file), to lessen the chances of running up against system limitations.